statikfintechllc/GodCore/DEV_DIARY.md

   Miss the right combo or option, and the build silently disables features or fails.

 - **Solution:**
-  After much docs/source diving, I automated the right build flags into `./install.sh`.
-Now, just clone and run the installer—no headaches.
+  Automated proper build flags in `./install.sh`—just clone and run.

 - **Lesson:**
-  When the build breaks, read the source, not just the error.
-And always check for sneaky conditional logic in CMake/bash.
+  When builds break, read the source and hunt CMake/bash logic.

 ---

 **If you’re stuck, open an issue.
 If you fixed something, PR your solution so the next person doesn’t have to suffer.**

----

 *“I killed this in 3 hours so you don’t have to lose 3 days.
 You’re welcome.”*

----